A National Bill to take guns away from gangs could have the Government's support.

 Police Minister Stuart Nash says addressing the issue is a major priority.

-"I completely agree with the principal," Mr Nash told Newshub.
+"I completely agree with the principle," Mr Nash told Newshub.

 "But it's just got to fit in to the overall organised crime strategy that we're in the process of developing and a legislative agenda that we're developing around this."